 Overview: The act of reading produces an intimate bond between the reader and the book.
 That bond becomes even more intimate when the book fits in the palm of the hand.
-The book is picked up and cradled in the hands; its diminutive size lends it to being held close in order to read it.
-The materials—fine leather and smooth paper—appeal to the sense of touch, while the printing and illustrations engage and delight the eye.
+The book is picked up and cradled in the hands and its size causes it to be held close in order to read it.
+The materials—fine leather and smooth paper—appeal to the sense of touch while the printing and illustrations engage and delight the eye.

 The focus of this exhibition was the small-scale book.
-The National Gallery of Art Library, by serendipity rather than by design, has a substantial number of palm-sized books.
-A selection of these miniature publications, based solely on their dimensions and not their content, was shown here for the first time.
+The National Gallery of Art Library, by accident rather than by design, has a substantial number of palm-sized books.
+A selection of these miniature publications, based solely on their dimensions and not their content, was shown in this exhibition for the first time.

 Organization: The exhibition was organized by the National Gallery of Art.
 Gregory Most, head of the slide library, was curator.